jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-2-configuration.md

 !!! danger

     Modifying this file may **lock you out the server**, as well as using some `iptables` command like `iptables flush`.
-    Since by default the policy is to reject all, if you flush all configuration, the server will reject everything the **instant** the command is executed, cutting your SSH connection too.
+    Since by default the policy is to reject all, if you flush all configurations, the server will reject everything the **instant** the command is executed, cutting your SSH connection too.

     This is still temporary at this step, because those changes only happen in memory.
 If you mess it up, restart the server by using your provider's admin panel.

-    If restart doesn't works because the restart command sent by your provider use a blocked port, you'll need to rely on your provider support, or on emergency or recovery procedure he planned.
+    If restart doesn't work because the restart command sent by your provider use a blocked port, you'll need to rely on your provider support, or on an emergency or recovery procedure he planned.

 Then, type ++ctrl+s++ to save and ++ctrl+x++ to exit.